 This is why you come in winter.
 In summer, this site has a tea van and coach parties.
 In winter, it has you, the stones, and 5,500 years of accumulated atmosphere.

+If conditions are good, walk from Crymych to Foel Eryr summit—6 miles round trip, pathless in places, boggy always.
+The views from the top—on a clear day, you can see Snowdonia, the Brecon Beacons, and Ireland—are worth the wet feet.
 I tried it.
 I turned back after two miles when the mist closed in completely.
 Navigation became guesswork.
 I had a map, compass, and GPS, but I'm not a hero—I'm a writer who wants to finish this guide.
 I retreated.

-Day 5: Tenby in Hibernation and Farewell
+Tenby in Hibernation

 Tenby in August is hell.
 Tenby in February is a revelation.
 The Georgian harbor, the pastel houses, the three beaches—North, South, and Castle—all empty.
 The arcades are shuttered.
 The ice cream shops are dark.
 The town belongs to the locals, the seagulls, and the occasional winter visitor wise enough to know better.